ianrmurphy/oscc_wiki/Firmware/Firmware-Brake.md

 All modules listen for the fault report message and disable themselves if learning of a fault in a different module.

-## CAN messages we send and receive
+## Commands and Reports

+* Receives brake commands from the API
+* Receives fault reports from other modules
-Receives brake command messages, fault messages.
-Sends brake reports with state information about module, sends fault reports if module detects a fault.
+* Sends brake reports with current state information
+* Sends fault reports on fault event

 ## CAN message specifications